 In both the hardcopy Form HCFA-2082 or the magnetic tapes submitted, report the data on the basis of individuals receiving medical care, not cases or families.

-D. Effective Date.--Use the revised Form HCFA-2082 effective with the report due for the fiscal year beginning and on the same date each year thereafter.
+D. Effective Date.--Use the revised Form HCFA-2082 effective with the report due for the fiscal year beginning October 1, 1997 and ending September 30, 1998.
+This hardcopy report is due no later than January 15, 1999 and on the same date each year thereafter.

 If you submit data in accordance with the MSIS, and you have been exempted from submitting a hardcopy Form HCFA-2082, submit your data on a quarterly basis according to the schedule and procedures outlined in §2700.2.